porrey/max1704x/initialization/custom-wire.md

 ## Description
 Performs an initialization of the library specifying the instance of Wire to use.

-On boards that support cutom instance of Wire, the custom instance can be passed into the library.
+On boards that support custom instance of Wire, the custom instance can be passed into the library.
 This method will NOT call `begin()` on the Wire instance passed.

 ## Parameters
 `wire : TwoWire*`